• Home

 • Citation in July 1993 for violating a standard which governs exposure to Benzene.

-• Occupational exposure to hazardous chemicals: Vinyl Chloride and Benzene - $300 OSHA Fine.
+• Occupational exposure to hazardous chemicals: Vinyl Chloride and Benzene - Records show a $300 OSHA Fine.

 HAZARDOUS DRUMS BURRIED - 1999